sahilkarle/Real-Estate-Price-Predictor-and-Recommendation-System/README.md

 ## Data Collection

-The data for this project was webscraped from various real estate websites.
-After collection, the data was cleaned and prepared for analysis.
+* Data was web-scraped from 99acres and other real estate websites.
+* Ensured diversity and comprehensiveness in the dataset.
+* Addressed missing values and inconsistencies.
+* Unified datasets of flats and houses for seamless analysis.

 ## Model Training